 The city-state of Athens is where western theatre originated.
 It comprised a broader culture of theatricality and performance in classical Greece.
 It included religious rituals, politics, law, gymnastics, music, and symposia.

 The early days of ancient Greek theatre started as festivals honoring the god Dionysus.
 It eventually grew into an art all its own.
 Performing the first known dramatic poetry reading on stage, Thespis is acknowledged as the first Greek actor.
 He is also the founder of the tragedy genre.

 British stove maker William Feetham patented the first mechanical shower in 1767.
 Yet, it was the ancient Greeks who were the first to have showers.

 The Greeks had aqueducts and sewage systems comprised of lead pipes.
 The systems allowed water to be pumped both into and out of large communal shower rooms.
 These showers were used by elites and common citizens alike.
 Shower rooms have been discovered at the site of the city Pergamum and depicted in pottery at the time.
 Shower rooms resemble modern locker room showers.
 They even included bars to hang up clothing.

 7. Alarm Clocks

 Although digital clocks are a modern contraption, the first one originated with Plato.
-The Greek philosopher had a large water-clock equipped with an integrated mechanism.
-Whistling like a boiling kettle, it signalled the beginning of his lectures at dawn.
+The Greek philosopher had a large water clock equipped with an integrated mechanism.
+Whistling like a boiling kettle, it signaled the beginning of his lectures at dawn.